-Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation No If you are representing an organisation, please name it Privacy - please tick if appropriate ☐ I consent to my submission being published in full ☑ I consent to my submission being published excluding personal information ☐ I do not want my submissio n published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS (ON THE QUESTIONS BELOW?
-Are the proposed changes to experience requirements adequate?
-My comments relate to the position of underground supervisor - Metex.
-There is minimal change in operational experience, however the wording is more confusing for Metex as to the definition of 'extraction face'.
-The three year practical experience is satisfactory.
+Name Personal information redacted

+Email

+Street address

+Postal address (if different)

+Are you an individual representing an organisation No

+If you are representing an organisation, please name it

+Privacy - please tick if appropriate

+☐ I consent to my submission being published in full

+☑ I consent to my submission being published excluding personal information

+\square I do not want my submission published on the NSW Resources Regulator website

+L Tuo not want my submissio in published on the NSW Resources Regulator Website

+DO YOU HAVE ANY COMMENTS (

+·

-There have been questions asked of the regulator regarding someone to act as the relief shift supervisor as long as there is a suitable competent person on site i.e. the MEM.
+There have been questions asked of the regulator regarding someone to act as the relief Shift Supervisor as long as there is a suitable competent person on site i.e. the MEM.
 We have been informed that this is not acceptable.
-This makes gaining six months of supervisory experience almost impossible for a person to gain, without a company paying two people to complete the one role (the ticketed shift supervisor and the person gaining their experience).
-This is unsustainable for companies, and impractical for the 'trainee', as they will never gain true supervisory experience while they are being directly supervised themselves.
-Unless an exemption is granted to allow a relief shift supervisor without a CoC to supervise, then the inclusion of supervisory time is inappropriate.
+This makes gaining 6 months of supervisory experience almost impossible for a person to gain, without a company paying 2 people to complete the one role (the ticketed Shift Supervisor and the person gaining their experience).
+This is unsustainable for companies, and impractical for the "trainee", as they will never gain true supervisory experience while they are being directly supervised themselves.
+Unless an exemption is granted to allow a relief Shift Supervisor without a CoC to supervise, then the inclusion of supervisory time is inappropriate.
 Are the recommended experience activities appropriate, specifically, being present at extraction?
 As per first question, I prefer the way it was previously worded, but the intent is appropriate.
 Do you have any comments of a general nature?